sg-wireless/pymakr-vsc/README.md

 ## Settings

-To connect to your board, use the 'Global settings' commandto go to the extensions settings.
+To connect to your board, use the 'Global settings' command to go to the extensions settings.
 Fill in the correct IP address or comport for your device.
 If you changed your username and password to something else than 'micro' and 'python', please update them accordingly if you connect over IP.
 Username and password are not required when using serial.

 If you want to synchronize a subfolder of your project instead of the entire project, enter the name of the subfolder in the 'sync folder' field (for more info, see the Sync chapter below)

+All possible settings (name : default : description):
+- address           : 192.168.4.1         : IP address or comport for your device
+- username          : micro               : Board username, only for telnet
+- password          : python              : Board password, only for telnet
+- sync_folder       : <empty>             : Folder to synchronize.
+Empty to sync projects main folder
+- sync_file_types   : py,txt,log,json,xml : Type of files to be synchronized
+- ctrl_c_on_connect : false               : If true, executes a ctrl-c on connect to stop running programs
+- open_on_start     : true                : Weather to open the terminal and connect to the board when starting vsc Any of these can be used inside the Project config to override the global config

 ## REPL